James Waddell (army officer): British Army

 Waddell entered the British Army in 1895 and was commissioned into the 2nd Battalion (Duke of Wellington's) West Riding Regiment.
 He saw service in Natal and India.
-During this period he faced prejudice from his fellow officers in part because of his colonial origins.
+During this period, he faced prejudice from his fellow officers in part because of his colonial origins.
 Other factors reportedly contributing to his ostracism included his small build (5-foot tall) and a university background not shared by his fellow officers.
 A Board of Inquiry ordered the retirement of a senior officer involved in the incident.

 French Foreign Legion

 The regiment was transferred to India, and it was here that Waddell met and married a French woman.
 She helped him earn the unusual honour for a foreigner, of a direct appointment as an officer in the French Foreign Legion.
 While the majority of the rank and file of the Legion were non-French, only a small number were able to become officers, and then normally after first reaching the rank of sergeant and becoming naturalised Frenchmen.
 Waddell resigned his British Army commission, obtained French citizenship and was appointed as a sous-lieutenant (second lieutenant) in the French Army on 25 April 1900.
-Between 1900 and 1914 Waddell undertook two tours of duty in Indo-China and served in the Sahara, Algeria and Morocco.
+Between 1900 and 1914, Waddell undertook two tours of duty in Indo-China and served in the Sahara, Algeria and Morocco.
 At the beginning of 1914, he was promoted to the rank of captain with the 1st Foreign Legion Regiment and appointed as a Knight (Chevalier) of the Legion of Honour for his service in Indo-China.

 Gallipoli

-Captain Waddell landed at Gallipoli as a captain in the 1er Régiment de Marche d'Afrique in 1915.
+Waddell landed at Gallipoli as a captain in the 1er Régiment de Marche d'Afrique in 1915.
 He soon distinguished himself by his courage and tenacity and received two Croix de Guerre citations on 4 July 1915 and 27 August for bravery in leading his battalion in attacks against Turkish trenches on 21 June and 4 July.